pengzhi1998/academic-kickstart/content/project/MIPS_CPU/index.md

 ## Future Work
 ## Acknowledgement
 It's really a great project, thank you for Prof. Jianhao Hu, Prof. Shang Ma and Associate Professor Jienan Chen, they provided us with amazing materials.
-And it was great time work with Zhongyao Cao and Sufang Yang, they both are young researchers and partners.
+And it was a great time work with Zhongyao Cao and Sufang Yang, they both are young researchers and partners.

 ![Digital Circuit](https://upload-images.jianshu.io/upload_images/20282999-98c9f5b101a0f623.png?imageMogr2/auto-orient/strip%7CimageView2/2/w/1240)